Hnodomar/Hnodomar/README.md

 ### Hi, friend.

-This is my personal github where I source control and publish projects with the goal of making cool things and learning.
+This is my personal github where I publish and control the source of projects that have the goal of increasing my knowledge and skill.

 Feel free to take a look around.